Light, leisure, football : 1878-1900

 Special references to Berwick upon Tweed in Acts of Parliament are abolished.
 For centuries Berwick had been specifically referred to in acts relating to the United Kingdom.

-Sunderland Association Football Club move to a new football ground at Newcastle Road in the Monkwearmouth area of the town.
+Sunderland Association Football Club, who turned professional last year, move to a new football ground at Newcastle Road in the Monkwearmouth area of the town.
 The club, founded in 1879, has been located on this north side of the River Wear since 1883, playing at Horatio Street, Roker (1883-84) and Abbs Field, Fulwell (1884-86).
 Newcastle Road will be associated with their most successful spell.

 1886 – Hawthorn Leslie